aptos-labs/aptos-core/developer-docs-site/docs/index.md

 # Aptos Developer Documentation

 Welcome!
 At Aptos Labs, we are building a Layer 1 for everyone.
 In the [Ohlone language](https://en.wikipedia.org/wiki/Ohlone_languages), ["Aptos"](https://en.wikipedia.org/wiki/Aptos,_California) means "The People."
-And we at Aptos Labs are here to help you grow a [web3 ecosystem](https://github.com/aptos-foundation/ecosystem-projects) that benefits the entire world through easier development, more reliable services, faster transactions, and a supportive, decentralized family.
+We at Aptos Labs are here to help you grow a [web3 ecosystem](https://github.com/aptos-foundation/ecosystem-projects) that benefits the entire world through easier development, more reliable services, faster transactions, and a supportive, decentralized family.

 This documentation will help you develop applications for the Aptos blockchain, run nodes, and be a part of the blossoming Aptos community.
 This documentation covers both basic and advanced topics.
 Here you will find concepts, how-to guides, quickstarts, tutorials, API references, code examples, release notes, and more.